Tween

 }Reactive TweenInfo

 In highly dynamic systems, you might want the animation duration or easing style to change based on the state of the game.
-Flux supports passing a reactive Node for the TweenInfo argument as well.
+Flux supports passing a reactive node for the TweenInfo argument as well.

 local isFastMode = Flux(false)